 What Is Asthma?

-Asthma is a condition characterized by difficulty breathing and narrowing of the airways leading to the lungs (including the nose, nasal passageways, mouth and larynx).
+Asthma is a condition characterized by difficulty breathing and narrowing of the airways leading to the lungs (including the nose, nasal passageways, mouth, and larynx).
 In people who have asthma or allergies, the blocked or inflamed airways that cause asthma symptoms can usually be cleared with help from certain lifestyle changes and treatments.

 Asthma is a type of chronic obstructive pulmonary disease (COPD) and is also related to allergies, whether seasonal/environmental or food-related.
-A characteristic of asthma is that symptoms tend to occur suddenly in response to stimuli that irritate the immune system and air passageways, which is described as having asthma “attack.”
+A characteristic of asthma is that symptoms tend to occur suddenly in response to stimuli that irritate the immune system and air passageways, which is described as having an asthma “attack.”

 Following are home remedies for asthma that can help treat this often-inhibiting condition.

 Eating a healthy diet supplies asthma sufferers with antioxidants and nutrients to combat environmental toxins, control inflammatory responses and reduce dietary triggers.
 Eating a wide variety of foods can ensure that you or your child gets all the nutrients needed to support strong immunity.
 There have been numerous studies that show consuming the right foods can be one of the best home remedies for asthma.

 Some of the most beneficial foods to include in your asthma diet plan are: